petesect18/crewai_cyberagents/README.md

-Perfect — here’s your updated `README.md`, changing the license reference from MIT to **GPL-3.0**.

----

 # AI-Powered Vulnerability Scanning with CrewAI and ZAP

 This project is a Proof of Concept (PoC) demonstrating how AI agents can automate web application vulnerability scanning, analysis, and reporting.